John Yale (cleric): Career

 Rev. Yale was born in Wrexham, Wales, and bred at Ruthin, Denbighshire.
 He was admitted pensioner, tutor and surety by Mr. Abbot, on 27 September 1762.
 He became Rector of Stradishall in Suffolk.
 It is possible that he was the John Yale that was made Rector of Llandegla in 1760, but more likely, it was his cousin John Yale, a graduate of Jesus College at the University of Oxford.

 Between 1762 and 1763, Rev. Yale was admitted to St John's College, at the University of Cambridge.
 He admitted Robert Eyton, son of merchant Thomas Eyton, to Cambridge University, along with Ambrose Thelwall Lewis.
 Yale also recommended Mr. Hughes Ruthin and the son of merchant Thomas Williams to the college.

 On 7 April 1767 Rev. Yale was appointed a Fellow of St John's College, Cambridge, becoming a member of its governing body after the death of Dr. Ogden.
 On 29 May 1768 Yale was ordained Deacon by John Green, Bishop of Lincoln Cathedral, and Priest on 11 March 1770.
 Bishop Greene was the past Chaplain of Charles Seymour, 6th Duke of Somerset of Petworth House, and the past Vice-Chancellor of Cambridge University.
 In 1770, Yale obtained his Master of Arts from the same institution.

 On 15 March 1777 Yale was appointed Chaplain of Horningsea, in the city of Cambridge, in Cambridgeshire, until 1779, after which he was appointed Steward of Horningsea.
-On 1 July 1777, Rev. Yale obtained his degree of Bachelor of Divinty, along with Rev. John Chevalier, who became Master of St John's College and Vice-Chancellor of Cambridge University, and Rev. Nevil Maskelyne, who became Astronomer Royal, and the first person to measure scientifically the Mass of planet Earth.
+On 1 July 1777, Rev. Yale obtained his degree of Bachelor of Divinity, along with Rev. John Chevalier, who became Master of St John's College and Vice-Chancellor of Cambridge University, and Rev. Nevil Maskelyne, who became Astronomer Royal, and the first person to measure scientifically the Mass of planet Earth.

 On 26 October 1779 he was presented to the rectory of Lawford in Essex by Cambridge University, and was appointed its Rector on 5 November, an office he held until his death.
 In 1781, he was made once more a Fellow of the college at Cambridge.
 In 1795, Yale received a game certificate for Denbighshire, along with MP John Wynne Griffith, MP Richard Myddelton of Chirk Castle, also steward of the Lordship of Bromfield and Yale, and Sir Watkin Williams-Wynn of Wynnstay Hall.